Greffin28/GLWL/README.md

-# GOGLL
-Greffin's OpenGL Library
+# Greffin's OpenGL Library
+This is my custom library to ease myself using OpenGL.

+Will add features here later.